Sensor-based and mobile-enabled technologies are expanding very fast in scope and applications.

 Internet of things in hospitals:

-The IoHT based technologies also have the potentials to locate patients, medical staff and visitors that further enhances the concept of smart hospitals.
+The IoHT based technologies also have the potentials to locate patients, medical staff and visitors that further enhance the concept of smart hospitals.

 Collection and Integration of Clinical Data: